 As we reflect on this achievement—one that was over two and a half years in the making—Steve Jobs' words come to mind: “You can't connect the dots looking forward; you can only connect them looking backward.
 So you have to trust that the dots will somehow connect in your future.”
 Likewise, Unlearn’s technology evolved through investigation, experimentation, and our unwavering determination to keep moving forward.

 We founded Unlearn in 2017 inspired by the possibility of applying machine learning to improve healthcare.
 We imagined building machine learning models capable of simulating an individual’s health trajectory and asking what-if questions such as, “What if this person changed their diet?” and “What if this person stopped taking their medication?”
-While we dreamed of a future where every physician could choose the best treatment for their patient by first running tests on the patient’s virtual counterpart, we saw more immediate applications tackling many of the problems plaguing clinical trials.
+While we dreamed of a distant future where every physician could choose the best treatment for their patient by first running tests on the patient’s virtual counterpart, we saw more immediate applications tackling many of the problems plaguing clinical trials.

+Clinical trials are incredibly slow and expensive.
 With the end goal of decreasing clinical trial costs and timelines in mind, we developed the concept of creating “digital twins” of trial participants to answer questions such as, “What if this patient was part of the control arm?
 How would their disease progress?”
 We realized that this information could allow us to run more efficient, ethical trials using smaller control groups.
 Although the concept of a digital twin wasn’t entirely new, with prior applications in engineering, their ability to inform medical decisions and use in reducing the size of control arms still belonged within the realm of science fiction.
 Discovering how far we could push ML to solve these kinds of problems became our north star.

 Today, we’re one step closer to making science fiction a reality with our TwinRCT technology, and the path we took to get here was as full of twists and turns as the famous Lombard Street in my home of San Francisco.